 In undertaking local risk assessments, schools and settings should consider the safe use and storage of face coverings.

 Should visitors to schools and settings and parents be required to wear face coverings on school premises?

 Yes, visitors to the school setting should use a face covering, including parents when dropping off and picking up learners.

 There are concerns that some pupils may have fallen behind with their learning.
-What is Welsh Government doing to address this issue from September?
+What is Welsh Government doing to address this issue?

 The Welsh Government will provide an additional £29 million to schools to boost support for learners at crucial stages in their education from September.

 The equivalent of 600 extra teachers and 300 teaching assistants will be recruited throughout the next school year, targeting extra support at Years 11, 12 and 13, as well as disadvantaged and vulnerable learners of all ages.
 This will support learners taking their A level and GCSEs in 2021 and those known to have been affected most.
 This targeted action is hugely important to the futures of these young people.

 Professional learning resources will be provided to support the new and existing teachers, in preparation for September.
 Staff will be recruited on a one-year fixed term contract and are expected to move into educational roles in the following school year.
 The support package, provided at a school level, could include extra coaching support, personalised learning programmes and additional time and resources for exam year pupils.
 A range of teaching approaches will be relevant, including blended learning.